Almagboul/Projects/README.md

 #### source of data: https://www.kaggle.com/datasets/andrewmvd/udemy-courses/data
 ### Introduction
 #### In this task I analyzed the Udemy courses data set as to find good insights and answer some of the most important business questions.
+Udemy Courses Analysis
+Overview
+This project analyzes a dataset of Udemy courses to uncover insights about course offerings, popularity, and trends over time.
+The dataset includes attributes such as course title, price, number of subscribers, number of reviews, and more.
+The goal is to provide valuable information for business decisions and strategic planning.
+Dataset
+The dataset used for this analysis is available on Kaggle: Udemy Courses Dataset.
+Analysis and Insights
+Data Pre-processing and Exploration:
+Checked for missing values and duplicates.
+Explored the distribution of courses by subject and level.
+Analyzed trends in course publication over time.
+Examined the ratio of free vs paid courses.
+Key Findings:
+The most popular subjects on Udemy are Web Development and Business Finance.
+A majority of courses are designed for all levels, with fewer courses targeting expert-level learners.
+The number of courses published has increased over time, indicating a growing market for online learning.
+Paid courses significantly outnumber free courses.
+Visualizations:
+Bar charts and pie charts were used to illustrate the distribution of courses by subject and level.
+Line charts highlighted trends in course publication over time.
+Box plots and tree maps provided insights into the number of subscribers for different subjects.
+Power BI Dashboard
+An interactive Power BI dashboard was created to enable dynamic exploration of the dataset.
+The dashboard includes visuals such as:
+Course distribution by subject
+Number of courses by level
+Trend of published courses over time
+Distribution of free vs paid courses
+Top 10 courses by number of subscribers
+Number of subscribers by subject
+Repository Contents
+cleaned_udemy_courses.csv: Cleaned dataset used for analysis.
+Udemy_Courses_Analysis.ipynb: Jupyter notebook with data pre-processing and analysis code.
+PowerBI_Dashboard.pbix: Power BI file with the created dashboard.
+Conclusion
+This analysis provides comprehensive insights into Udemy's course offerings and trends.
+The Power BI dashboard facilitates interactive exploration, making it a valuable tool for data-driven decision-making.
+Feel free to explore the repository and the dashboard to gain deeper insights into the Udemy courses dataset.